 A winner is picked by the other players voting using their elbow to choose the person who they feel came up with the best escape plan, with instances of a tie a casting vote is given by the person who read out the doom card.

 So what did we think?
-Well this such a simple game to play you will be up and running in no time while you roll around in hysterics listening to the most outlandish ideas from your friends.
+Bucket of Doom bares all the hallmarks of Cards Against Humanity and yet still manages to create its own style of gameplay, after a brief introduction to the rules you will be up and running in no time, while you roll around in hysterics listening to the most outlandish ideas from your friends.

-This really is a fun game and with expansion packs available the possibilities are endless!
-Perfect for Christmas parties or as an ice breaker to get any party started!!
+With Christmas just arround the corner This really is perfect fun game for the festive season and with plenty of expansion packs available the possibilities are realy endless!
+Perfect for those office parties!!
 So, grab a group of people – anyone in fact – and let the fun times roll!

 “Warning do not play this game with alcohol you would be surprised what crazy things people will argue over even if it’s a flying monkey from another planet!”